Burry/Organizr-Plex-Theme/README.md

     - [plexeina-regularitalic-webfont.woff2](https://www.plex.tv/wp-content/themes/plex/assets/fonts/plexeina-regularitalic-webfont.woff2)
     - [plexeina-regularitalic-webfont.woff](https://www.plex.tv/wp-content/themes/plex/assets/fonts/plexeina-regularitalic-webfont.woff)
 - Add the contents of the `images` folder from this repository to the directory `/plugins/images/`.
-- Open Organizr Settings > Customize > Appearance > Custom CSS, copy and paste the contents of `Plex.css` into the text field, and save.
+- Open Organizr Settings > Customize > Appearance > Custom CSS, copy and paste the contents of [Plex.css](https://raw.githubusercontent.com/Burry/organizr-v2-theme-plex/master/Plex.css) into the text field, and save.
     - Note: As of now, Organizr v2's stylesheet placement and use of `!important` rules prevents the Plex Theme from setting certain styles if, instead of pasting the stylesheet into Organizr's custom CSS field, it is installed in the `/css/themes` folder.

-## Branches
+## Blur Effect

-The [master](https://github.com/Burry/organizr-v2-theme-plex/tree/master) branch offers a stylesheet that should look good across all major browsers, but it forgoes experimental `[backdrop-filter](https://developer.mozilla.org/en-US/docs/Web/CSS/backdrop-filter)` effects in lieu of darker backgrounds.
+The [master](https://github.com/Burry/organizr-v2-theme-plex/tree/master) branch offers a stylesheet that should look good across all major browsers, but it forgoes experimental [backdrop-filter](https://developer.mozilla.org/en-US/docs/Web/CSS/backdrop-filter) blur effects in lieu of darker backgrounds.
 If your Organizr users are using Safari or another browser that currently supports these effects, try out the [blur](https://github.com/Burry/organizr-v2-theme-plex/tree/blur) version.